Skip to main content

 Libya is aiming to boost energy supplies to Europe, supported by an $8-billion gas production deal signed between Italy’s Eni and Libya’s National Oil Corporation to develop two offshore gas fields, producing 750 million cubic feet of gas per day by 2026.

-Sponsor or Exhibit
+Sponsor

-Sponsor or Exhibit
+Sponsor

 Position your brand at the forefront of Libya’s thriving energy sector.
-Whether you’re looking to showcase your innovative products and services, create brand awareness or be seen as thought leaders, our sponsorship and exhibition options are tailored to suit your business objectives.
+Whether you’re looking to showcase your innovative products and services, create brand awareness or be seen as thought leaders, our sponsorship options are tailored to suit your business objectives.

 FIND OUT MORE